fselischev/OneNoterBot/README.md

   for example: yes, 1
 * /clearall - Deletes all of your notes

-That's it, if you want to make a note, you just type it to bot.
-Some time some day
+That's it, if you want to make a note, you just type it to bot. <br> Some time some day it will be deployed..

 ## Author